cdedwards40/eye_movement/README.md

 # Eye Movement

-A visualization of a pair of eyes watching the mouse cursor.
+A pair of eyes in the browser window will keep close watch of your mouse's every move while running this visualization.

 ## Installation